Skip to main content

 Updated today

-The Jira integration enables security and engineering teams to automate monitoring and evidence collection for vulnerability management controls.
-It connects Drata to Jira Cloud or Jira Data Center so your team can track, create, and link security-related tickets directly within Drata.
+The Jira Cloud integration enables security and engineering teams to automate ticket monitoring and evidence collection for vulnerability management controls.
+It connects Drata to Jira Cloud so your team can track, create, and link security-related tickets directly within Drata.

 Key Capabilities

-• Security Ticket Monitoring: Continuously monitor and sync Jira issues relevant to vulnerability and security management.
+• Security Ticket Monitoring: Continuously monitors and syncs Jira issues relevant to vulnerability and security management.

 • Automated Evidence Collection: Pulls ticket data for compliance tests, including issue prioritization and remediation tracking.

-• Optional Write Access: Allows Drata to create or update Jira tickets directly from within Drata.
+• Ticket Creation (Optional): Allows Drata to create and update Jira tickets directly within Jira Cloud.

 Permissions & Data Table